-Have you ever wondered what your preferred sleeping position means for your health — or whether it has any connection to your personality traits?
+Have you ever wondered what your preferred sleeping position means for your health, or whether it is related to your personality traits?

 Research into the topic of a person’s favorite sleep position and how it relates to their personality is scant and has not been peer-reviewed or replicated.
 However, it can be fun to contemplate the possible meaning of your favorite sleep position and whether it reflects your emotional state.